s-damian/damian-php-fw/README.md

 </p>

+🛠️ 100% handcrafted code (no LLMs were used)

 # Damian PHP Framework - Kernel

 > A powerful PHP Framework in **PHP 8.5** - Beautiful code & Elegant syntax